thesecondpioneer/LES/README.md

 # LESS

-Sometimes less is more.
-This time it is.
-An unoptimized mess that solves linear equation systems using LU and QR decomposition (more to come)
+An unoptimized mess that solves linear equation systems using LU, QR decompositions, also Gauss-Seidel and fixed-point of iterative processes.